BYTEWALLET · FINTECH · SHIPPED 2024

 Friction at confirmation.
 Nowhere else.

 The redesign leads with the transaction summary in plain language: who, what, how much.
-Then the fee line item, then a single primary CTA: "Confirm Send."
-Compliance language moved to a collapsible secondary section.
-The screen closes the decision.
-It doesn't reopen it.
+Then the fee, then one primary CTA: Send Now.
+Reassurance replaces warning.
+The screen closes the decision, it doesn't reopen it.

 DECISION 04